jeremyrdavis/j4k-workshop/WORKSHOP-LOCAL.md

 ##### Some More Testing

-You cn run the test again without stopping Quarkus.
+You can run the test again without stopping Quarkus.
 The tests use a different port so you can keep Quarkus runing in dev mode and run tests at the same time so we can fail our test while the app is running

 #### Configuration and Parameterizing the Greeting Message